Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem

 \section{Finding the global minimizer of the linearly constrained problem}

-The basic approach used is similar to that due to Murray and Ng \cite{murrayng}, who first relax the problem and then solve a sequence of problems in which a strictly convex function is added to the objective together with a nonconvex function that attempts to force the variables to be binary.
-Initially the strictly convex function dominates the objective and in the limit the nonconvex term dominates.
-Our approach is a simplification since the nonconvex term is not needed.
-Also since we are applying this general approach to a specific problem with significant structure the algorithm can be modified to improve not only efficiency, but also to improve the likelihood of obtaining a global minimizer and hence a HC.
-How the individual problems in the sequence are solved is the main focus.
-It will be seen a much heavier use of negative curvature is made and with less emphasis on the use of descent directions, which is the reverse of what optimization algorithms usually do.
-A peculiarity of the problem, which we think may be true of most problems with multiple global minimizers, is the gradient at the iterates is often spanned by the eigenvectors corresponding to the positive eigenvalues of the Hessian even though the Hessian is indefinite.
-This corresponds to the so-called ``hard case" in trust region methods.
-Typically in such methods little or no attention is paid to it since it is considered very unlikely to arise and essentially impossible to keep arising.
+The basic approach used is similar to that due to Murray and Ng \cite{murrayng}, who first relax the problem, and then solve a sequence of problems in which a strictly convex function is added to the objective together with a nonconvex function that attempts to force the variables to be binary.
+Initially, the strictly convex function dominates the objective, and in the limit the nonconvex term dominates.
+Our approach is a simplification since the objective function we use is minimized at binary points, so the nonconvex term is not needed.
+Applying this general approach to a specific problem with significant structure, the algorithm can be modified to improve not only efficiency, but also to improve the likelihood of obtaining a global minimizer and hence a HC.